 Almost every time a new building development takes place archaeologist have a dig down to Roman levels and quite often make some startling discoveries.
 Many of these can be seen in the Museum of London, thanks to some of these discoveries we now know where the Great Forum of Roman London was built and where the Roman Amphitheatre had once stood.
 The giant CrossRail tunnels now being dug deep below the surface of London, have revealed many Roman graves and plague pits.

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website is the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however we cannot accept responsibility for errors and omissions.